How Should I Care for AN Orphaned Cottontail Rabbit?

 Successfully raising these bunnies is a major commitment in time and dedication.
 You can’t rush it, you can’t work it into your schedule around other commitments – like kids and work hours.
 Some people seem to naturally have this nurturing talent while others who love wildlife just as much do not.
 Some people are just too giving and over-feed these babies.
 Those people can do more by just offering support to others that are more successful at it.

-People who raise orphan cottontail rabbits loose them in three ways:
+People who raise orphan cottontail rabbits often loose them in three ways:

 The earliest, die from trauma and harsh exposure before they were brought to rehabilitation centers.
 Baby bunnies do not have reserves to fall back on when they are deprived of food, warmth and shelter for more than a day.
-House cat-captured bunnies, in particular, often die from infections and stress.
+House cat-captured bunnies, in particular, often die from stress and infections.

-The second group of babies die due to lack of their mother’s protective antibodies passed on to them through natural rabbit milk.
+A second group of babies pass away due to lack of their mother’s protective antibodies passed on to them through their natural rabbit milk (colostrum).

 Of course, a lot of other things can go wrong.
 I have seen improper temperature, poorly concocted diets, over feeding, bad sanitation and stressful environment all do in baby cottontails.

-What Is The Best Way To Hand-rear Baby Cottontails?
+Is There A Best Way To Hand-rear Baby Cottontails?

-There are as many variations in raising infant cottontails as there are people doing it and everyone naturally thinks their way is the best.
-Just like the roads in your City, there are often several fine ways to get to your destination.
-There are also some roads that are bumpy, dead ends or quite dangerous.
-This pertains particularly to milk formulas and feeding schedules.
+What works best for someone else may not work best for you.
+There are as many techniques, ideas and variations in raising infant cottontails as there are people doing it.
+And everyone naturally thinks their way is the best way.
+They can be quite adamant about that.
+But just like the roads in your City, there are usually several good ways to get to your desired destination.
+Some roads that are bumpy, others are dead ends others dangerous.
+This pertains particularly to milk formulas and feeding schedules you use.
 I can tell you the ones that I know work well.
-But that doesn’t mean there are not others.
+But that doesn’t mean there are not others and it doesn’t mean that what works for another person will work for you.

-Are There Any Laws That Say I Can Not Care For This Baby Rabbit?
+Are There Any Laws That Say I Can’t Care For This Baby Rabbit?

 Yes

 There are probably plenty of these laws where you live.
-Wildlife officials do not care about the fate of any single, orphaned cottontail rabbit or litter.
-They design laws to “mange” wildlife in general.
-Most see cottontails as a resource to be “harvested” during rabbit season or as a food resource for other wildlife.
-It would be very difficult to design laws that made exceptions for the baby that you just found.
+Unknown to many kind hearted people, wildlife officials do not care about the fate of any single, orphaned cottontail rabbit – or entire litter.
+These are wildlife management folks.
+They design laws to “mange” a “natural resource” like coal or oil.
+They see cottontails as a resource to be “harvested” during rabbit season and as a food resource for carnivorous wildlife year round.
+It would be very difficult for them to design laws that made exceptions for the baby cottontail that you just found.
+Their usual respons is “let Nature take its course put it back where you found it”.
+Or, if you live in the RGV, give you my telephone number.

-If you are helping this bunny because you feel sorry for it, I prefer you not leave it off at wildlife centers that take in birds of prey and small carnivores for reasons I will not dwell on.
+If you are helping this bunny because you feel sorry for it, I prefer you not leave it off at a wildlife center that take in birds of prey and small carnivores for reasons I will not dwell on.
 Find a rehabilitator that cares for only wild rabbits and squirrels.
-Avoid facilities that have multiple volunteers caring for individual cottontails – that never works out well.
-Avoid surrendering the bunny to people who are unpleasant or speak badly about other wildlife rehabilitators.
+Avoid facilities that have multiple volunteers caring for the same individual cottontail – that never works out well.
+Dont be rude, people who have low interpersonal skills and appear aloof often have great animal skills and dedication.
+They are generally operating on a shoestring.
+Consider leaving a donation.
 Bunnies are very attune to the personalities of their caregivers.
 They like calm, pleasant, nurturing people.

 How Much Human Contact Should This Bunny Have?

-At What Temperature Should I Keep The Baby?
+At What Temperature Should I Keep This Baby?

 What Are Some Of The Main Reasons Baby Bunnies Do Not Survive?
 (Stress Of Neglect, Predator Trauma, Chilling, Dehydration, etc.)

-House cats are major predators of urban rabbits.
+House cats are the major predators of urban rabbits.
 They tend to take them just about the time they leave the nest.
-Cats love to bring these unfortunate babies home to play with – never quite killing them.
-Some of these bunnies die from bacteria carried in the cat’s mouth while others are just stress beyond recovery.
+Cats love to bring these unfortunate babies home to play with and show them off – never quite killing them.
+Some of these bunnies die from bacteria carried in the cat’s mouth while others are just from stress beyond recovery.

 Unseasonably cold or rainy weather is tough on baby rabbits.
 Some will leave the nest too early and may be beyond recovery when they are found.